Passport Visa Blogs

 • Brightness and Contrast: Adjust the brightness and contrast to enhance facial features without overexposing the image.

-Step #1: Transfer the Photo to Your Computer
+Step 1: Transfer the Photo to Your Computer

 Initiate the process by transferring your chosen photo from your device to your computer.
-This ensures easy access for the subsequent steps.

-Step #2: Visit the ePassport-Photo Tool Website
+Step 2: Visit the ePassport-Photo Tool Website

-Head to the official ePassport-Photo Tool website.
+Head to the official ePassport-Photo website.
 This online tool is specifically designed to assist users in formatting their photos according to the stringent requirements for passport-size images.

-Step #3: Upload Photo to the Website
+Step 3: Upload Photo to the Website

 On the ePassport-Photo Tool website, locate the option to upload your photo.
 This typically involves selecting the image file from your computer's storage.